Centre for Offshore Foundation Systems

 COFS

-Between 1997 and 2005, COFS was an ARC Special Research Centre.
 COFS has maintained that strength and today represents the world's largest concentration of researchers and modelling facilities focused on offshore geomechanics.

 The Centre's principal research aims are to identify the key micro-structural response of natural seabed sediments and to establish quantitative links between that response and the performance of foundations systems.